Linuxfabrik/lfops/roles/freeipa_server/README.md

 *Available since LFOps `2.0.0`.*

+## Known Limitations

+* The role must be run with Ansible's `linear` strategy (the default).
+It is incompatible with strategies that reuse the target Python interpreter, such as Mitogen's `mitogen_linear`, because the underlying ansible-freeipa modules use `ipalib`'s global API singleton and fail with `API.bootstrap() already called` on the second module call.
+The bundled `playbooks/freeipa_server.yml` sets `strategy: 'linear'` explicitly.

-## Mandatory Requirements
+## Requirements

 * At least 2 GB RAM are required.
 * The IPA installer is quite picky about the DNS configuration.
-The following checks are done by installer:
+The following checks are done by the installer:

     * The hostname cannot be `localhost` or `localhost6`.
     * The hostname must be fully-qualified (`server.ipa.test`).
 Use two-level domain names.
 Otherwise you'll get error messages like `Invalid realm name: single label realms are not supported`.